Dog Lifestyle7 min read

 Prevention strategies:

-• Use the seven-second hand test before walking on any hard surface
+• Use the seven-second hand test

 10. Keep Your Home Cool

-• Run the air conditioning or fans
+• Run the AC or fans

-• Close blinds or curtains on sun-facing windows
+• Close blinds on sun-facing windows

 11. Know the Signs of Heatstroke